Shobhit-Dhar/Pacman---Game/README.md

 A classic Pac-Man arcade game recreation built from scratch using Python and the Pygame library.
 This project faithfully implements the core mechanics of Pac-Man, including pellet-chomping, ghost-hunting, and level navigation.

-*(Image placeholder: A screenshot of the game in action would go here.)*

 ## Table of Contents
 - [About the Game](#about-the-game)
 - [Features](#features)